 While pumps may not be the most essential piece of equipment, their importance is often overlooked.
 Pumps are sealed tubes where the liquid can travel from one piece of equipment to the next sanitarily and while preventing loss.

-As will every business, your distillery will need permits and licenses to operate legally.
+Similarly to brewery licenses and regulations for new taprooms, your distillery will need permits and licenses to operate legally.

 All businesses operating in the United States are required to obtain a business license.
 This is a general license that is monitored on a national level.